 Products which are non-compliant with Union harmonisation legislation keep finding their way on the Single Market.
-Market surveillance authorities sometimes lack the resources to finance activities to promote compliance, or actions to keep up with technological and digital developments and acquire control tools to perform efficient and harmonised product market surveillance.
-The objective of this call is to support Market Surveillance authorities of the Member States of the Union and Members of the European Free Trade Association, which are members of the European Economic Area, in the upgrade/development of IT tools used to perform non-food product market surveillance.
+Market surveillance authorities sometimes lack the resources to finance product testing and other activities to promote compliance.
+The first objective of this call for proposals is to support authorities of the Member States of the Union in their market surveillance activities related to product testing aimed at assessing product compliance with respect to EU harmonised legislation.